chitra-08/EDA/README.md

 # EDA
-Exploratory Data Analysis with Data Visualization
+Exploratory Data Analysis with Data Visualization to get an insight of cancer surgeries done in California.
+Dataset taken from Kaggle